RaoOfPhysics/201607_PCST-Proceedings/03_results/comms_audiences.md

 The survey presented the respondents with several audience groups and asked them to rate how **knowledgeable** they thought the audience was regarding their area of research, how **important** it was to communicate their research to this audience, and how **easy** it was to do so.

-The audience groups presented to the respondents can be clustered together as:
+These audiences that were presented to the respondents can themselves be considered to fall under the following categories:

 |Research|Education|Media|Other|
 |:---|:---|:---|:---|